Background and Description

 Partly developed OBLR larvae overwinter in cocoons under bark, becoming active around the time that buds open in the spring.
 They bore into the buds and may construct tubelike feeding chambers out of new leaves.
 As larvae mature, each will construct another tubular structure from a single large leaf, within which it will pupate.
 Adult moths appear 10 to 12 days later (usually by mid-May in North Carolina).
 This spring generation will deposit eggs on apple limbs and trunks within a few days, and first generation larvae hatch 10 to 12 days after that.
 They feed on fruit or foliage until they mature by the end of June, becoming adults by mid-July.
 Larvae from these adults feed primarily on foliage until they are approximately half-grown.
 In cooler areas, they go on to produce the hibernacula in which they spend the winter; in warmer areas they may mature and produce a third generation to overwinter.

 Foliage feeding in spring can be severe if OBLR populations are high, resulting in reduced growth (particularly in young nonbearing trees).
 Fruit feeding is similar to that of redbanded leafroller, but usually much deeper.
+OBLR is generally not a major problem in NC and is usually controlled by insecticides that are already sprayed for more significant pests.

 Monitoring and Control